MichaelEclavea/Reading-notes/Classes-Inheritance.md

-# Readings: Classes, Inheritance, Functional P...
+# Readings: Classes, Inheritance, Functional Programming

 1. Why would you want to run JavaScript code outside of a browser?
 2. What is the difference between a module and a package?